Golden Globes group floats changes to address diversity, ethics complaints

 The controversy overshadowed the Golden Globes ceremony in February, one of the major Hollywood award shows leading up to the Oscars in April.

 The HFPA board said it developed the recommendations with input from outside advisers and inclusion experts as well as media partners.
-Comcast Corp's (CMCSA.O) NBC network broadcasts the Golden Globes ceremony each year and welcomed the plan as "an encouraging step in the right direction."
+Comcast Corp’s NBC network broadcasts the Golden Globes ceremony each year.

-"It outlines the thorough reforms that are critical for our continued relationship," NBC said.

 Among other proposals, the board urged that HFPA members stop accepting promotional items from film and TV studios and that the group post a public list of members with links to their work.